Music Demixing Challenge 2021: Introduction

-With these requirements, we designed a brand-new competition called Music Demixing~(MDX) Challenge\footnote{https://www.aicrowd.com/challenges/music-demixing-challenge-ismir-2021}, where a call for participants was conducted on a crowd-based machine learning competition platform, and a hidden dataset crafted exclusively for this challenge was used to evaluate the MSS systems submitted to the competition.
-The MDX Challenge is officially regarded as a follow-up event of the professionally-produced music~(MUS) task of the past SiSEC editions; to continue the tradition of the past MUS, participants were asked to separate stereo songs into stems of four instruments~(Vocals, Drums, Bass, Other).
+With these contributions, we designed a new competition called Music Demixing~(MDX) Challenge\footnote{https://www.aicrowd.com/challenges/music-demixing-challenge-ismir-2021}, where a call for participants was conducted on a crowd-based machine learning competition platform.
+A hidden dataset crafted exclusively for this challenge was employed in a system that automatically evaluated all MSS systems submitted to the competition.
+The MDX Challenge is regarded as a follow-up event of the professionally-produced music~(MUS) task of the past SiSEC editions; to continue the tradition of the past MUS, participants were asked to separate stereo songs into stems of four instruments~(Vocals, Drums, Bass, Other).
 Two leaderboards are used to rank the submissions: A) methods trained on MUSDB18(-HQ) and B) methods trained with extra data.
-Leaderboard A is focused on establishing a fair comparison between models to highlight which one performs the best, independently of the data requirements; leaderboard B permits models to be used to their full potential and therefore shows the highest achievable scores as of today.
+Leaderboard A gives the possibility to any participant, independently on the data they possess, to train a MSS system (since MUSDB18 is open) and includes systems that can, in a later stage, be compared with the existing literature, as they share the same training data commonly used in research; leaderboard B permits models to be used to their full potential and therefore shows the highest achievable scores as of today.

 In the following, the paper provides the details about the test dataset in Sec.~\ref{Dataset}, the leaderboards in Sec.~\ref{Leaderboard}, the evaluation metrics in Sec.~\ref{Eval_Metric}, the baselines in Sec.~\ref{Baselines}, the evaluation results in Sec.~\ref{Eval_Result}, and the technical challenges for future competitions in Sec.~\ref{Future}.